Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Spontaneous symmetry breaking in dissipative systems

 In this section, we consider SSB in dissipative systems.
 We first provide a toy model of scalar fields, $\phi^a(t,\bm{x})$, with $O(N)$ symmetry.
 We discuss the symmetry and its Noether charge based on the MSR formalism.
 We shall find that the Noether charge that we call $\Qa$ is obtained from the symmetry of the action in the MSR formalism. $\Qa$ corresponds to ${\bm{L}}_A$ of the Brownian particle in the previous section.
 In addition, if we drop the dissipation from our model, another Noether charge $\Qr$ arises, which corresponds to the actual angular momentum of the Brownian particle, $\bm{L}_R$.

-Next, we discuss the spontaneous breaking of $O(N)$ symmetry in the language of the quantum field theory.
-The corresponding nonvanishing order parameters are $\langle[\Qa,\phi^a(t,\bm{x})]\rangle$.
-In our model, we will have all $\langle[i\Qa,Q_A^\beta]\rangle=\langle[i\Qa,Q_R^\beta]\rangle=0$, so that the NG modes belong to type-A NG modes.
+Next, we discuss the spontaneous breaking of $O(N)$ symmetry in the language of quantum field theories.
+The corresponding nonvanishing order parameters are $\langle[\ri \Qa,\phi^a(t,\bm{x})]\rangle$.
+In our model, we will have all $\langle[\ri \Qa,Q_A^\beta]\rangle=\langle[\ri \Qa,Q_R^\beta]\rangle=0$, so that the NG modes belong to type-A NG modes.
 Furthermore, we show that the NG modes of $O(N)$ model become diffusive modes.
 This behavior is quite different from those in the Hamiltonian system, in which the NG modes become propagating modes, such as the phonon in superfluids.
-That is, the diffusive NG mode is characteristic in the dissipative system.
+That is, the diffusive NG mode is the characteristic of dissipative systems.
 In Sec.~\ref{sec:SU(2)xU(1)model}, we also consider a $SU(2)\times U(1)$ model with a chemical potential, which is a simple model for type-B NG mode.
-In this model, we will have a nonvanishing order parameter, $\langle[iQ_A^\alpha,Q_R^\beta]\rangle$, and thus, there appear a type-B NG mode.
-We shall find the type-B mode has a different dissipation relation from that in the Hamiltonian system.
+In this model, we will have a nonvanishing order parameter, $\langle[\ri Q_A^\alpha,Q_R^\beta]\rangle$, and thus, there appear a type-B NG mode.
+We shall find the type-B mode has a different dispersion relation from that in the Hamiltonian system.
+In Sec.~\ref{sec:SU(2)xU(1)modelDriven}, we discuss a toy model that exhibit a synchronization transition as symmetry breaking in a nonequilibrium stationary state.
+The stationary states of the toy models in Secs.~\ref{sec:SSBO(N)model} and~\ref{sec:SU(2)xU(1)model} are the thermal equilibrium states although the dissipation violates conservation laws.
+We will show that the behaviors of the dispersion relation for type-A and -B NG modes do not change even in the nonequilibrium stationary state.